rproepp/spykeviewer/doc/source/usage.rst

 All saved selections together with the current selection are called a selection set.
-You can save your current selection set as a file (in `JSON <http://www.json.org>`_ format, so it can easily be read or edited by humans) using "Save Selection Set..." in the "File" menu.
+You can save your current selection set as a file (in `JSON <http://www.json.org>`_ format, so it can easily be read and edited by humans or other software) using "Save Selection Set..." in the "File" menu.
 When you load a selection set, your current selection is replaced by the current selection from the file.
 The other selections in the file are added to your current saved selections.
 If a selection set includes files that are not currently loaded, they are opened automatically.
 When you exit Spyke Viewer, your current selection set is saved and will be restored on your next start.

 Filters
 -------